Questions & Answers

 Do you have intensive courses?

 We prioritize quality over quick fixes, so we don't regularly schedule intensive courses.
-However, we do offer them occasionally in response to demand.
-You can find more information here.
+However we do have some special crash courses coming up in Spring 2024.

 How can I pay for an employee's course?